jhpyle/docassemble/demo.md

   Suppose you have an object "birthplace" of type "City."
 A "City" object is a subtype of an "Address," and an "Address" is a type of "DAObject."
-If your interview needs a definition of birthplace.county, docassemble will first look for blocks that offer to define "birthplace.county," then for "generic object: City" blocks that offer to define "x.county," then for "generic object:
+If your Steward needs a definition of birthplace.county, the Steward will first look for blocks that offer to define "birthplace.county," then for "generic object: City" blocks that offer to define "x.county," then for "generic object:
   Address" blocks that offer to define "x.county," then for "generic
   object: DAObject" blocks that offer to define "x.county."
+  This is called precedence.

   Therefore, the "generic object: Address" code block is capable of defining "birthplace.county."
 However, if we wish to have a